 - Drain– Allow all of the water to drain out through the screen.

-- Soak– Add 3 cups of filtered, cool water and let sit for 6-12 hours on the countertop.
+- Soak– Add 3 cups of filtered, cool water and let sit for on the countertop for the recommended time (usually 4–12 hours, depending on the seed type.)

 - Now your sprout seeds are ready to be drained, rinsed, and drained again using the methods mentioned above.
 You should do this 2-3 times a day for 3-5 days until you are happy with the size and greenness of your sprouts.